artaktavi/UTest/README.md

-Also there such secondary methods as:
+Also there are such secondary methods as:

 - Constructors from:
   - `const TestResult&` - copy constructor